 My dissertation is embargoed for 2+ years, but the dissertation abstract is available at CUNY Academic Works and ProQuest.
 If you are interested in the abstract, click this link: Abstract

-Manhattan’s Koreatown as a Transclave: the emergence of the new ethnic enclave in a global city (Accepted for publication in City&Community)
+Manhattan’s Koreatown as a Transclave: the emergence of the new ethnic enclave in a global city (in City&Community)

 This article critically challenges scholarship on ethnic enclaves, from Chicago School scholars to the ethnic enclave debates of 1980s and ‘90s, and introduces a new type of ethnic enclave in an era of globalization: the “transclave.”
 By using Manhattan’s Koreatown as a case study, I define transclave as a commercialized ethnic space that exists exclusively for consumption, leisure, and entertainment, differentiating itself from traditional ethnic enclaves that offer housing and jobs for newer immigrants.
 Instead, transclaves are spaces where transnational consumer culture and brands from sending nations are transferred to, negotiated with, and anchored in a geographic space in a global city, and shape the landscape of that space.

-Korean Food Goes Global?: How the Korean government and New York entrepreneurs participate in nation branding (Revise and Resubmit).
+Korean Food Goes Global?: How the Korean government and New York entrepreneurs participate in nation branding (Under Review).

 Since the 1990s, some nation-states have adopted business strategies in the form of nation branding policies to compete globally.
 Korea devised nation branding strategies in response to the 1997 financial crisis.
 While much research on nation branding has analyzed top-down policies, the role of the overseas diaspora is less known.
 This paper addresses collaborations between the Korean government and Korean entrepreneurs by analyzing Korean food promotion in New York.
 Based on qualitative research, this paper reveals that the Korean government has actively collaborated with Korean entrepreneurs and used Koreatowns as a platform to market the nation through food, while Korean entrepreneurs participate for higher profits.